phc5/next-portfolio/_posts/technology/rust-lang.md

 Booleans can only have two possible values: `true` or `false`.
 You can specify a boolean using the `bool` keyword.

-Characters are Rust's most primirtive alphabetic type.
+Characters are Rust's most primitive alphabetic type.
 You initialize a character via single-quotes as a opposed to double-quotes which is reserved for Strings.
 Rust's `char` type represents a Unicode Scalar Value which encomposses a lot more than just ASCII.

 #### Compound Types